Released in February 2014, Prudence is a child theme of Hale. It is named after Prudence Crandall, the state heroine of Connecticut.

 Aurora is a multisite installation of WordPress, modeled after WordPress.com.
 Each site has it’s own tables, but they are in one database, and share the same library of plugins and themes.

 Plugins are controlled at the Network level in Aurora.
-The addition of any new plugins to the network is decided on by the Aurora Governance Committee, and spelled out in the Wishlist.
+The addition of any new plugins to the network is decided on by the Aurora Governance Committee.

 Similar to plugins, Themes are also controlled at the network level.
 Custom themes are permitted, but must pass a Code Audit process before being allowed on production.